NicholasGoh/dotfiles-public/README.md

 # dotfiles-public

 Batteries-included, quality-of-life dotfiles.
-Try them out in a Dockerized environment; if you like it, follow the #install steps.
+Try them out in a Dockerized environment; if you like it, follow the [installation](#installation) steps.
 All configurations use the native repositories' sensible defaults, but you can easily customize them to your liking.

 ## Prebuilt Image on DockerHub